 Getting to Know CBG

 Want to learn more about CBG?
-Talk to one of our cannabis experts at our licensed marijuana dispensaries today.
+Talk to one of our cannabis experts a marijuana dispensary today.
 They can help you find products with CBG, learn more about CBG and other cannabinoids, and purchase the right cannabis and tools for you.

 Recreational Cannabis is not available in all states.
 Cannabis is for medical use only and may only be used by certified patients in Maryland, New York, and Pennsylvania.
 State laws impact what dispensaries can and can’t sell to recreational customers and medical marijuana patients.
 Not every type of product, consumption method, dosage form, or potency mentioned on this blog will be permitted in all locations.